collection of footballer's receivables in turkey

 • Extrajudicial Execution Proceedings and Basis of Debts

 In the Turkish legal system, execution proceedings can be initiated extrajudicially by the creditor against the debtor.
 However, for this process to proceed smoothly, there needs to be a basis for the debt.
-The basis of footballer’s debts lies in the contracts signed between the footballer and the club.
+The basis of footballer’s receivable lies in the contracts signed between the footballer and the club.
 These contracts define the rights and obligations of the footballer and specify the payments the club is obligated to make to the footballer.

 • Initiating Extrajudicial Execution Proceedings and Objections